coredao-org/CoreDAO-Docs/docs/Node/overview.md

 In the Core ecosystem, the robustness, security, and decentralization of the network are upheld by the nodes operated by community participants.
 These nodes facilitate various functions, from transaction validation to block propagation, ensuring the network's overall health and efficiency.

 Depending on your goals, there are different node configurations possible on the Core network.
-If you haven't already started any node on Core network yet, please review the documentation for [Running a Local Validator Node](./validator/running-validator.md) before proceeding with different configurations.
+If you haven't already started any node on Core network yet, please review the documentation before proceeding with different configurations.

 * **If you want to be part of the governance of the Core Nework**